 The Lumber Ports

-Byng Inlet, further north, had a similar trajectory.
-A booming mill town in the late 1800s, it shrank dramatically when the timber ran out.
+Depot Harbour was the most ambitious port, but it was not alone.
+Byng Inlet, French River, Midland, and Penetanguishene all served the lumber trade.
+Byng Inlet, north of Parry Sound, had a booming mill operation in the late 1800s that shrank dramatically when the timber ran out.
 The settlement survives in diminished form, but the scale of the old mill foundations along the inlet hints at its former importance.

 Georgian Bay's rugged eastern shore hides the remnants of communities that once thrived on lumber and fishing.